tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 <a name="how-it-works"></a>
 ## How it works
 The Add-In utilizes the Openness API to access information stored in the TIA Portal project.
 To create a user-modelled interface, the Add-In follows these steps:
-1. Imports an XML base template of the server as an XDocument.
+1. Imports an XML base template of the server interface as an XDocument.
 2. Scans through all system and user datatypes in the project and includes them in the XDocument as UADataTypes and UAObjects.
 3. Browses through the project's tag tables and adds all Tags to the server interface.
 4. Repeats the previous step with the Global and Instance data blocks that are accessible via OPC UA.